vivianmenxj/import-csv-to-mysql/README.md

 +--------------------------+--------------------+
 10 rows in set (0.00 sec)

+3. Modify the config file with your mysql configuration if needed.
-3. run the script to import the data to database: python3 import_csv_data.py
+4. run the script to import the data to database: python3 import_csv_data.py